-The best way of explaining LVT is through a series of diagrams showing how land values arise from the first settlement of virgin territory through its evolution to a large community, and the best example of this is the settlement and development of North America.
+A good way of explaining LVT is through a series of diagrams showing how land values arise from the first settlement of virgin territory through its evolution to a large community, and the best example of this is the settlement and development of North America.
 The column diagrams that follow show the economic growth of a community from very simple beginnings, where each column represents the productivity on each site.
 All real wealth derives from work, physical or mental, and in the earliest settlements this was almost exclusively due to agrarian work applied directly to the land.

 Figure 1 represents the productivity of the first site settled and worked by one man and his family.
 The settler has an abundance of choice from equally fertile sites and the column represents the maximum production he can achieve to support himself and his family on the site he selects.

 Figure 2 shows two further sites settled and worked with similar results, giving a general level of productivity by settlers working independently on sites of similar fertility, assuming equality of work done by each settler.
 In reality although the sites may well be physically adjacent, as they are worked independently, they are shown as separate in the diagram.